Sp0ngeb0b/NexgenATB/Readme.md

 |teamScoreBonus  |int|10|Additional strength bonus per team score point.
 |winningTeamBonus|int|5 |Additional score rewarded to player strength calculation when finishing on winning team.

 **Note**: For NexgenATB to be active, you to enable the `enableNexgenStartControl` option in Nexgen!
-Also, the plugin will automatically be disabled in case the Nexgen match mode is activated.
+Also, the plugin will automatically be disabled in case the Nexgen match mode or tournament mode is activated.

 ---